kubermatic/docs/content/kubermatic/main/tutorials-howtos/monitoring-logging-alerting/master-seed/installation/_index.en.md

 This chapter describes how to setup the Kubermatic Kubernetes Platform (KKP) master / seed monitoring, logging & alerting components.
 It's highly recommended to install this stack on the master and all seed clusters.

 It uses [Prometheus](https://prometheus.io) and its [Alertmanager](https://prometheus.io/docs/alerting/alertmanager/) for monitoring and alerting.
-The logging stack consists of Promtail and [Grafana Loki](https://grafana.com/oss/loki/).
-Dashboarding is done with [Grafana](https://grafana.com).
+The logging stack consists of [Promtail](https://grafana.com/docs/loki/latest/send-data/promtail/) and [Grafana Loki](https://grafana.com/oss/loki/).
+Visualization is done with [Grafana](https://grafana.com) dashboards.
 More information can be found in the [Architecture]({{< relref "../../../../architecture/monitoring-logging-alerting/master-seed/" >}}) document.

 ## Installation

 Make sure you have a kubeconfig for the desired Master/Seed Cluster available.
 It needs to have `cluster-admin` permissions on that cluster to install all Master/Seed MLA stack components.

 The installer will use the `KUBECONFIG` environment variable to pick up the right kubeconfig to access the designated Master/Seed Cluster.
 Ensure that you have exported it, for example like this (on Linux and macOS):

 ```bash
 export KUBECONFIG=/path/to/kubeconfig